A Diabetes Registry in a Medical Health Home for People with Mental Illnesses

 Access our online Diabetes Education Toolkit, listen to a podcast about its benefits, and watch a how-to webinar.

-Download a free disease registry you can start using today.
+Download our free diabetes registry you can start using today.

 Listen to a podcast on how to use a diabetes registry to coordinate care (or read the transcript).